La clase de español

 10% = Homework (including at least 20 mins/week of “Outside Learning Experiences”-“O.L.E’s”)

-- Please note: As an IB school, IB MYP progress reports will also be generated
+- Please note: As an IB school, IB MYP progress reports may also be generated

 Expectations: Proteger nuestro NIDO